jbrackins/makey-makey/README.md

 * create the <project-name> directory in your workspace.
 * clone this repository into your workspace as well
 * cd wakey-wakey
+* modify renamer.conf to match your own necessary information.
 * ./wakey.sh <project-name>

 # FUNCTIONALITY